Stress tests made simple

 What is a stress test?

-Do you have a cardiac stress test coming up?
-A stress test can be an important diagnostic tool in assessing your heart health.
-Your primary care doctor or a cardiologist may order a stress test that causes your heart rate to speed up through exercise or a special medication for several reasons:
+A cardiac stress test shows how your heart performs when it’s working hard.
+Your doctor may recommend one that increases your heart rate through exercise or a special medication for several reasons:

-• You may be experiencing shortness of breath or an odd pressure in your chest.
+• You may be experiencing shortness of breath or unusual pressure in your chest.

 • You may have had an abnormal result from another test.